substack/level-option-wrap/readme.markdown

 return the new key bound.
 Exclusivity for each key is determined by the corresponding `opts` key.

+`opts.limit` values will be passed through and can be modified by defining an `fns.limit(n)` function.

 # install

 With [npm](https://npmjs.org) do: